Time Sharing (novel)

-Time Sharing is a 1986 novel by the American author Richard Krawiec, published by Viking Press.
-Taking place in Boston, its main characters are Artie, a purse-snatcher, and Jolene, a single mother.
-Artie hopes that by pretending to befriend Jolene he can profit from her.
-Jolene tries to see good in Artie and hopes he can act as a father for her son, Dandy.
-In time, Artie genuinely cares for Jolene.
-The novel ends moments after Artie accidentally shoots a cashier in a holdup.
-As he waits to be apprehended, Artie feels no remorse for shooting the cashier, but he grieves over the impending loss of his relationship with Jolene.
+Time Sharing is a 1986 novel by American writer Richard Krawiec, published by Viking Press.
+Set in Boston, the novel follows Artie, a purse-snatcher, and Jolene, a single mother.
+Artie initially pretends to befriend Jolene in the hope of exploiting her, while Jolene tries to see good in him and hopes he can become a father figure to her son, Dandy.
+As the relationship develops, Artie begins to care for Jolene genuinely.
+The novel ends after Artie accidentally shoots a cashier during a holdup; while awaiting arrest, he feels no remorse for the killing but grieves the likely loss of his relationship with Jolene.

 Background and publication

-The novel was published on February 1, 1986, by Viking Press.
+Time Sharing was published by Viking Press on February 1, 1986.

 Reception

-The novel was praised by Publishers Weekly, particularly Krawiec's portrayal of Artie and Jolene.
-It received a mixed review from Kirkus Reviews, which described the novel as "caught somewhere between belly-laughing satire and a more humanitarian concern", although Krawiec was praised as a talented author.
-Time Sharing is a tragicomic.
+Publishers Weekly praised the novel, particularly Krawiec's portrayal of Artie and Jolene.
+Kirkus Reviews gave the book a mixed review, describing it as "caught somewhere between belly-laughing satire and a more humanitarian concern", while also calling Krawiec a talented writer.
+Reviews in The New York Times and the Los Angeles Times characterised the novel as tragicomic.